Everything great about ‘Everything Sucks!”s 90s soundtrack

-Bad news, folks.
-Everything Sucks has been cancelled after just one season, thus proving everything really does suck.
-The 90s-set coming-of-age Netflix dramedy hailed from writers Ben York Jones & Michael Mohan premiered to mixed reviews.
-Reminiscent of NBC’s Freaks and Geeks, Everything Sucks followed two groups of high school misfits – an audiovisual club and a drama club – as they collide in 1996 Oregon.
+Everything Sucks! was cancelled after just one season, thus proving everything really does suck.
+The 90s-set coming-of-age Netflix dramedy hailed from writers Ben York Jones & Michael Mohan and premiered to mixed reviews.
+Reminiscent of NBC’s Freaks and Geeks, Everything Sucks! followed two groups of high school misfits – an audiovisual club and a drama club – as they collide in 1996 Oregon.

 Oasis – “Don’t Look Back in Anger” (1996)